PieterTheCoder/PITER/README.md

 ![PITER](https://github-readme-stats.vercel.app/api?username=Piter&show_icons=true&theme=dark#gh-dark-mode-only)

-This is my formatting to beggining

-my-repo/

-│

-├── README.md

-├── src/            # main program code

 I have 1 brother.
 I like One Piece, Naruto and Vinland Saga.

 If cartoon i like Masha & The Bear, Spongebob, The Owl.